top of page

 Design Model

 ADDIE/Rapid Instructional Design hybrid would be the model I choose for my minicourse.
-This is due to the fact that I am mostly working alone with a subject matter expert and consulting cooking manuals.
+This is due to the fact that I am mostly working alone with two references and my own experience growing up in a Japanese household.
 I am also a newbie so I want to understand firsthand the "grammar" of instructional design models by starting with ADDIE and modifying it with Rapid, which is more of an approach than a model.

-Once I get my hands on Adobe Captivate or Articulate 360, it might make sense to switch to a rapid prototyping model using the linear content that Bento Journey will be.
-There is a clear beginning, middle, and end to cooking and preparing for cooking.
+Once I get my hands on Adobe Captivate or Articulate 360, it might make sense to switch to a rapid prototyping model using the linear content that Oishii will be.
+There will be an overview with modern food history with dining out and dining in as themes for exploring in Japan.
 As I do see the project becoming iterative with user testing, there will need to be simultaneous stages and definitely some prototyping to present my work to my SME.
 But for now, I am working with my own experience as an online learner and online course writer while applying Gagne's Nine Events of Instruction.

 The timeline for production would be between 8-16 weeks (not sure how integrated its production is with the learning), which is a narrow timeframe to achieve the stages below, so blending Rapid Instructional Design with ADDIE will be a way to learn as I go.